llvmpy/llvmpy/README.rst

 Versions
 --------

-This package has only been tested with LLVM 3.1, and Python 2.7, but it should work with Python 3.x
+This package has only been tested with LLVM 3.1, and Python 2.7 and Python 3.2.

 Quickstart
 ----------